 - College of Sciences and Humanities (led by Interim Dean Marnel Niles-Goins): represents Marymount’s foundation and liberal arts core, containing mostly undergraduate programs in the School of Humanities; School of Natural Sciences and Mathematics; and School of Social and Behavioral Sciences.

-- College of Business, Ideation, Leadership and Technology (led by Dean Jonathan Aberman): consists of a mixture of undergraduate and graduate programs in the School of Business; School of Design; and School of Technology and Innovation.
+- College of Business, Ideation, Leadership and Technology: consists of a mixture of undergraduate and graduate programs in the School of Business; School of Design; and School of Technology and Innovation.

 - College of Health and Education (led by Dean Kenneth Harwood): contains mostly graduate and professional programs in the School of Counseling; School of Education; School of Nursing; and School of Rehabilitation and Health Sciences.